Trump says Netanyahu agreed to US-backed Gaza peace plan, thanks Pakistan PM and COAS for support

 Earlier in the day, he also spoke to Pakistani journalists in London, where he spoke about Trump’s meeting with Muslims leaders on Gaza in New York last week.

-The meeting on the sidelines of the 80th United Nations General Assembly had brought together leaders from Pakistan, Saudi Arabia, Qatar, the United Arab Emirates, Egypt, Jordan, Turkiye, and Indonesia.
+The meeting on the sidelines of the 80th United Nations General Assembly had brought together leaders from Pakistan, Saudi Arabia, Qatar, the United Arab Emirates, Egypt, Jordan, Turkiye, and Indonesia, who discussed Trump’s proposal for ending the Israeli onslaught in Gaza.

 During his interaction with journalists in London today, PM Shehbaz “a very constructive discussion took place” at the meeting.
 He added, “As a result of that meeting, very soon, a positive result may come that in the Gaza war, there may be a ceasefire.”